Create New Project Template (Enterprise Plan)

 • Add Helpful Hints

-• Provide optional hints or tooltips to guide users and clarify field requirements.
+• Provide optional hints or tool tips to guide users and clarify field requirements.

 Refer to Step 2: Create Form Template.